MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ---
 layout: post
-title:  "MoGraph Mentor - Initial Research & Website Re-design"
+title:  "Reimagining MoGraph Mentor's Online Presence"
 excerpt: |
-    Mograph Mentor is an ed-tech start-up that provide group-mentorhing and curriculum to train motion designers.
-This case study highlight, as a co-founder, how I've reimagined our online presence through a website and brand overhaul.
+    As a co-founder of MoGraph Mentor, an ed-tech startup providing group mentoring and curriculum for motion designers, I led a comprehensive website and brand overhaul.
+This case study details my journey in reimagining our online presence from the ground up.
+I'll discuss the initial research phase, my design process, and how I balanced my roles as both a designer and a founder.
+You'll gain insights into how I tackled the unique challenges of elevating an educational platform's digital footprint.
 thumbnail: "/images/case-study-mographmentor-cov.jpg"
 date:   2020-10-01 13:30:00 +0200
 lang: en